Hayes and Harlington (UK Parliament constituency): Constituency profile

 The constituency of Hayes and Harlington voted 58.25% leave versus 41.75% to remain; this is in contrast to the public stance of incumbent MP, John McDonnell, at the time of the referendum.

 History

 The seat since its 1950 creation has in most elections been quite heavily Labour-voting in relative terms (as with its predecessor in the post war years).
 In 1981 its Labour MP, Neville Sandelson, defected to the now Liberal-merged Social Democratic Party.
 Sandelson stood for election for the new party in 1983 which led to a three-way split in the vote which enabled Conservative Terry Dicks to gain the seat in 1983 and retain it in the next two General Elections on marginal majorities (in 1992 being only 53 votes).
 In 1997, the seat swung heavily back to the Labour candidate McDonnell with his +17.5% swing exceeding that nationally (10% average swing).
 McDonnell's majorities have ranged between 21.1% and 41.6% of the votes cast.

+The constituency shared boundaries with the Hayes and Harlington electoral division for election of councillors to the Greater London Council at elections in 1973, 1977 and 1981.
+John McDonnell held the seat from 1981 to 1986.